 Google has officially confirmed the next core algorithm update to shift page ranking factors in May 2021.
-They make a bunch of changes every week, particularly to encourage webmasters to keep updating their sites beforehand.
+Google makes weekly changes to encourage web admins to keep updating their sites beforehand.
 The update includes a series of benchmarks to enhance the user experience.
 So soon after the update, Core Web Vitals, HTTPS-security, safe browsing, intrusive interstitials, and mobile-friendliness will become the most vital ranking factor.
 It may sound very complicated and technical at this point, but the key takeaway is to ensure the best onsite experience for the end-user interaction with the website.

 Breaking Down the Core Web Vitals Update

 Google is tapping some specific things through this update, like:

 - How soon can users interact with the page?

 The ranking metrics can analyze the pages to provide the answers to such questions.
 As for now, the site owners need to break down and understand the update for its legitimate implementation.
 The diagram illustrated below is a bird’s-eye view of this update:

 LCP estimates how long it takes to load the most significant content in desktop or mobile viewports, such as a website’s feature image, text, or video.
 This kind of image content can be optimized and delivered super fast to the end-user with the help of ImageEngine.

 CLS analyses the visual stability of a page.
 For example, if a user hits a button, how quickly it can shift to the expected layout is analyzed by the CLS.